 There are ball bearings at the front and rear of the auger/motor assembly for smoother operation.
 They also help the motor stay cool under pressure.

-It comes with a blank attachment for making pastes, butters, and purees.
+It comes with a blank attachment for making pastes, butter, and purees.
 You also get all the basic juicing attachments you’ll need, including a funnel, bowl, and sieve.

 It’s easy to clean.
 Previous buyers said that once you get it down to a system, the whole thing can be scrubbed out in under 5 minutes.

 The Champion comes with an impressive 10 years of warranty coverage.
-The company also has a much better reputation for customer service than their competition.
+The company also has a much better reputation for customer service than its competition.
 It certainly helps that they’re based in California!